solana-labs/solana/k8s-cluster/README.md

     --client-delay-start 60 # optional: seconds to wait before booting up client --run-client # actually deploy and run the client
 ```
-^ note this is not an ideal setup since we have to pass in `--bench-tps-args` on each deployment.
+^ note this is not an ideal setup since we have to pass in `--bench-tps-args` for first and last deployment.
 But `solana-bench-tps` uses `tx-count` to calculate the number of client accounts

 ## Deploying with a specific kube config location
 ```